floss1138/dbDotCad/README.md

 NUMERIC_DOCUMENT_TYPE_SPECIFIC-
 ALPHABETICAL_REVISION_IDENTIFIER

-The file name will contain this Title and add then descriptive name which may contain spaces.
+The file name will contain this Title and add a descriptive name which may contain spaces.
 The descriptive part of the name will not be used by the database for identification.
-Link the Alphabetical part to the name via and underscore.
+Link the Alphabetical part to the name via a mandatory underscore.

 N-N-N-A_Descriptive name spaces allowed.extension